Sharing the Load: Considering Fairness in De-energization Scheduling to Mitigate Wildfire Ignition Risk using Rolling Optimization: Test Case Description

 \section{Test Case Description}

 To demonstrate our proposed framework, we consider the ten-day period from June 13, 2021 to June 22, 2021.
 This period had sustained high wildfire risk in California.
+We note that the framework is applicable to longer periods, possibly spanning multiple wildfire seasons.
 We compare the outcomes of the PSPS de-energization framework without fairness consideration (Section~\ref{sec:psps_formulation}) to our proposed framework with fairness consideration (Section~\ref{sec:fairness}).
 We next present the network and parameters for this test case.